wechaty/docusaurus/jekyll/_posts/2021-05-12-gsod-2021-how-to-guide-team-proposal.md

 ### Week 2

-* About Bot: Adding brief introduction to the bot and its various use cases and functionalities with images.
 * Install Wechaty: It will link to Wechaty’s starter github template and will have a step by step guide on cloning and running instructions.
 * Add the missing parts (TBW) to different programming languages.
 * Add Related Image to each section to make it more interactive and more engaging.